Baby Car Safety Seat Tips

 Be sure the straps fit snugly.
 You should be able to fit only one finger between your baby's shoulders and the straps.
 The "retainer clip" should be at the level of your baby's armpits.
 Make sure your baby's head does not fall forward in the seat.
 If it does, reposition the seat.
 You may use rolled towels to help support your baby's head.

-The American Academy of Pediatrics website, http://www.healthychildren.org/ provides a wealth of information in infant/child car seat safety.
+The American Academy of Pediatrics' HealthyChildren.org website provides a wealth of information on infant/child car seat safety.

 During the winter months, you must be aware that the security of the car seat restraint system can be compromised when your infant is bundled in bulky clothing.
 Your baby should be dressed warmly in clothing that fits, secured in the care seat and then covered with additional blankets of coverings as needed.
 Adding thick, fluffy padding behind baby can compromise the safety/effectiveness of the car seat.
 Padding that is not part of the seat's original construction should never be used behind or beneath an infant.